EmmaTG/SudokuSolver/README.md

 # SudokuSolver
-Program that can solve and create sudokus\n
+Program that can solve and create sudokus
-To run: with director ...\SudokuSolver\React\sudoku-solver run 'npm start'\n
+To run: with director ...\SudokuSolver\React\sudoku-solver run 'npm start'
 ************ Program under construction.
 Reformating using React ************